bxiong916/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

+Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  At its core, React is a solution to a problem that developers faced when building user interfaces.
+It allows developers to build complex user interfaces which have components that will change frequently over time, without having to write a lot of very tricky JavaScript code.

 1. Describe component state.

+  The heart of every React component is its “state”, an object that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.

 1. Describe props.

+  Props is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+   Side effects are basically anything that affects something outside of the scope of the current function that's being executed.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.